 Asil sire lines in the West

-Matthias prompted to tally the asil tail males in the West, following the series of entries on asil tail females.
+Matthias prompted me to tally the asil tail males in the West, following the series of entries on asil tail females.
 I just did it, and it was even faster than I expected:

 3) Jamil El Kebir, Saqlawi Jadran, imported to Egypt around the 1880s and bred by the Fad’aan (‘Anazah)

-4) El Deree, Saqlawi Sha’ifi, imported to Egypt around the 1920s and bred by the Jubur
+4) El Deree, Saqlawi Sha’ifi, imported to Egypt around the 1920s and bred by the Jubur Bedouin tribe.

-5) *Deyr, ‘Ubayyan Sharrak, imported to the USA in 1906
+5) *Deyr, ‘Ubayyan Sharrak, imported to the USA in 1906, from the ‘Anazah.

-9) *Taamri, ‘Ubayyan, imported to the USA in 1960, bred by the Wuld Sulayman (‘Anazah)
+9) *Taamri, ‘Ubayyan, imported to the USA in 1960, bred by the Wuld Sulayman (‘Anazah) Bedouin tribe

-The first four are sire lines from Egypt (and the fourth is barely represented in the West); the fifth and sixth are “Davenport” sire lines only present in North America, and the last three are Saudi Arabian sire lines mainly represented in North America.
+The first four are sire lines from Egypt (and the fourth is barely represented in the West); the fifth and sixth are Davenport sire lines only present in North America, and the last three are Saudi Arabian sire lines mainly represented in North America.

-[Update: Laszlo Kiraly rightly reminds me of a tenth asil sire line that is specific to Europe and that is that of Siglavy Bagdaday VI, his son Wahhabit, and Wahhabit's son Dahhmany Bagdady, whom Laszlo owns..
+[Update: Laszlo Kiraly rightly reminds me of a tenth asil sire line that is specific to Europe and that is that of Siglavy Bagdaday VI, his son Wahhabit, and Wahhabit’s son Dahhmany Bagdady, whom Laszlo owns.
 See comment]

 I am still leaving out the recent Bahraini and Syrian imports to the West.

-8 Responses to “Asil sire lines in the West”
+10 Replies to “Asil sire lines in the West”

-3. Yes, Jackson, it does match with AK.
+1. Yes, Jackson, it does match with AK.
 The only ones that are not AK yet are the three Tahawi mares Folla, Futna and Bint Barakat, and *Lebnanieh, and *Bint Attebe.
 Hopefully the first two will be in AK by next year.
 The third has not yet been submitted to AK, but should be eligible.
 Oh, and the *Abeyah tail female has *Nureddin II and so it is not AK either.
 So that makes 4 tail females that are not AK, at least not as of today

-4. I guess if you able to get some or all, then Al Khamsa will be writing another book?
+2. I guess if you able to get some or all, then Al Khamsa will be writing another book?
 Good luck!
 (But then how many are being considered for removal, lack of information or proper information?)

 New information, factual, not opinion should dictate any removal.
 Yet, I would always fault on the side of saving a